ab4d/Ab4d.SharpEngine.Samples/README.md

   Ab4d.SharpEngine.Utilities.Log.WriteSimplifiedLogMessage = true;
   ```

+- To enable **Vulkan validation**, install the Vulkan SDK from: https://vulkan.lunarg.com/
+  When Vulkan validation is installed and enabled by the Ab4d.SharpEngine (`EngineCreateOptions.EnableStandardValidation` is set to true when creating the engine),
+  then each Vulkan call is checked by the validation layer and this can give much better error reports (all Vulkan validation reports are logged at Warn log level).

+## How to install DiagnosticsWindow to your app

-- **DiagnosticsWindow** provides advanced rendering diagnostics for Ab4d.SharpEngine.
+**DiagnosticsWindow** provides advanced rendering diagnostics for Ab4d.SharpEngine.
 It is available for Avalonia, WPF and WinUI apps.
 The DiagnosticsWindow displays exact times for each part of the rendering pipeline, providing valuable insight into the engine's performance.
 It also provides menu items to quickly get details about the scene hierarchy, rendering items, rendering steps, memory usage and other behind-the-scenes data.
 It is recommended that for the DEBUG build, you add the DiagnosticsWindow to your application.

   The following are the steps to add the DiagnosticsWindow to your project:
   - Create a new Diagnostics folder in your project.